-I received a B.A. in Psychology and a B.A. in Asian American Studies at the University of California, Santa Barbara, and a Master of Social Work at San Jose State University.
+I am a member of the American Society for Reproductive Medicine: Mental Health Professional Group.
+I received a B.A. in Psychology and a B.A. in Asian American Studies at University of California, Santa Barbara, and a Master of Social Work at San Jose State University.

 Becoming a therapist is a calling for me – but it took me a long while to get here.
 I’ve worked in high tech, customer service, community relations, taught drama, movement and prenatal yoga.
 I’ve done my own personal soul searching, through therapy, yoga, meditation, spirituality, reading, and the list goes on.
 As a mom and a partner, I’ve struggled with loss, fertility, parenting and identity, not to mention how to balance it all in this fast-paced world.